Bong

 Crown Heights and the Case for Cambodian Food in Brooklyn

-Brooklyn's most interesting restaurant additions in recent years have not come from a single cuisine or neighborhood.
+Bong is a Cambodian Khmer restaurant in Crown Heights, Brooklyn, with a 4.6 Google rating and a price tier of 4.
 They have arrived in clusters, often in blocks where the rent still allows a small operator to take a risk on something unfamiliar to most diners.
 Crown Heights fits that pattern.
 The stretch around Sterling Place has seen a quiet accumulation of independent restaurants that prioritize specificity over broad appeal, and Bong sits squarely in that tradition.
 It is a small, tightly focused Cambodian restaurant that makes no effort to soften the cuisine's harder edges for a cautious audience.

 Cambodian food remains one of the most underrepresented Southeast Asian traditions in the American dining scene.
 Thai and Vietnamese restaurants occupy nearly every American city; Cambodian cooking, which shares some ingredient logic with both but diverges sharply in its use of sour fermented profiles and roasted aromatics, has far fewer ambassadors at the restaurant level.
 Bong, located at 724 Sterling Place, Brooklyn, NY, is one of a small number of places in New York making a serious argument for the cuisine on its own terms, without the usual concessions to approachability.